+MEGAN CHEEVER Assistant Director of The Fund for Geneseo.
+B.S., State University of New York at Geneseo; 2004.

-SUSAN M. DIOGUARDI Director of Stewardship and Finance.
+SUSAN M. CRILLY Director of Stewardship and Finance.
 B.S., State University of New York at Geneseo; 1993.

-THOMAS S. DOUPE Director, The Fund for Geneseo.
-B.A., State University of New York at Oswego; 2000.

-KIMBERLY P. FABER Major Gifts Officer.
+KIMBERLY P. FABER Director of Annual Giving.
 B.A., State University of New York at Geneseo; 2003.